Why Do Some People Faint at the Sight of Blood?

 Fainting, or "vasovagal syncope," is a pretty uncomfortable experience.

 It's mediated by the vagus nerve, one of twelve cranial nerves, which has both motor and sensory components.
-The vagus nerve synapses, among several notable locations, onto the nucleus of the solitary tract (NTS) in our brainstem.
+The vagus nerve connects to, among several notable locations, the nucleus of the solitary tract (NTS) in our brainstem.

 Stimulating the NTS can result in one of two outcomes:

 - Activation of the parasympathetic ("rest and digest") nervous system.
 This results in cardioinhibition, or a drop in heart rate and the heart's ability to contract.